Low Carb Traveler Tips +15 Things You Can Eat On-The-Go

 On my first visit to the grocery store, I spotted a bag of callaloo next to the other “leafy green” vegetables like lettuce and spinach etc. Therefore, I got a bag of callaloo to make a salad.

 Well- I was in for a real shock, literally.
 I tossed a tiny piece of the vegetable in my mouth while I was putting the final touch on my salad and it was as if it electrocuted me?!
 So, I immediately spit it out without swallowing.
 I then grabbed a paper towel to rub any remaining particles from my mouth and teeth.
 Even with all this heroic effort, one side of my throat went numb.
 I later found out from a native that callaloo is poisonous until it is cooked.
-In fact, it is usually handled with gloves.
-There was no warning label at all…they just assumed everyone knows its poisonous.
+In fact, they said to handle it with gloves during preparation.
+There was no warning label at all…they just assumed everyone knew it had to be cooked.

 Lesson learned…ask questions.